hx2A/whitney-example-code/README.md

 Boolean expressions are statements that the State Manager will evaluate to true or false.
 The expressions use state names and the boolean operators `AND`, `OR`, `XOR`, and `NOT`.
 You may also use parentheses.

-Below are some possible boolean expressions and what they evaluate to, given the above statements.
+Below are some possible boolean expressions and what they evaluate to, given the initial states set above.

 | Expression                       | Value |
 | -------------------------------- | ----- |